pascalpoizat/veca-haskell/README.md

 ### 4.3 VECA to UPPAAL transformation

-To transform a VECA model in JSON format into an UPPAAL timed automata for formal verification, run:
+To transform a VECA model in JSON format into timed automata in XTA format for formal verification, run:

 ```sh
 veca-haskell-exe transform /tmp/myModel
 ```

 provided your model is `/tmp/myModel.json`, and you will get the timed automata in `/tmp/myModel.xta`.
 Please note that there is no `.json` suffix in the command above.

+### 4.4 Formal verification

+Formal verification can be achieved using the [UPPAAL](http://uppaal.org) or [ITS-Tools](https://lip6.github.io/ITSTools-web/) verification tools.